victorkich/TotemYOLO/README.md

 ## Objective
 <p align="justify">
   <a>Implementation of vision system for covid-19 totems control through real-time facial mask detection.
-This approach seeks to work effectively on low-cost hardware, such as the Raspberry PI 4 model b, 4gb version.</a>
+This approach seeks to work effectively on low-cost hardware, such as the Jetson Nano B01, 4gb RAM memory version.</a>
 </p>